In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Since the beginning of construction and architecture, wood has remained an indispensable building element.
 Wood and woodwork have always lent their rustic charm to buildings and construction sites.

 Millwork reached its pinnacle during the late 1800s and early 1900s.
-It is this period of 1880-1910 that is often referred to as the Golden Era of Millwork.
+This period of 1880-1910 is often called the Golden Era of Millwork Engineering.

 During the Golden Age, virtually everything from flooring to paneling to window frames was built from wood.
 A rising population created a demand for more residential spaces and offices, which led to the explosion of the millwork industry.